 Many funds will welcome donations of all sorts.
 By Kimberly Lankford, Contributing Editor From Kiplinger's Personal Finance, July 2016 Do I have to donate cash to a donor-advised fund, or can I give stock, too?
 Which gives the bigger tax benefit? --M.P., Tallahassee, Fla.See Also: The Most-Overlooked Tax Deductions You can give cash, stock and a variety of other investments to a donor-advised fund.
 Donating appreciated assets held for more than a year gives you an extra tax break: You’ll get a charitable deduction for the current value as well as avoid taxes on the capital gains.
 Plus, with these funds, you can donate stock when it reaches a certain price but wait to choose the charities to support.
 You can also give assets that are less common.
 Fidelity’s donor-advised fund, for instance, accepts gifts of real estate, oil and gas interests, and privately held stock, which many charities won’t accept directly.
-See Also: Estate Planning Advice Inspired by Prince Got a question?
+Sponsored Content See Also: Estate Planning Advice Inspired by Prince Got a question?
 Ask Kim at firstname.lastname@example.org.